UK PM Braced For Tory No-confidence Vote - UrduPoint

 "Conservative MPs know in our hearts we are not giving the British people the leadership they deserve," Hunt tweeted.

-- Jubilee booing - After a dismal showing in May local elections, the party is predicted to lose two Westminster by-elections this month, including one in a previously rock-solid Conservative seat.
+- Jubilee booing - After a dismal showing in May local elections, the party is expected to lose two Westminster by-elections this month, one of them in a previously rock-solid Conservative seat.

-That is focussing the minds of Tory lawmakers, who fear their own seats could be at risk under Johnson.
+That is focusing the minds of Tory lawmakers, who fear their own seats could be at risk under Johnson.

-Ahead of Monday's vote, a snap poll by Opinium showed 59 percent of voters believe the Tories should ditch him as leader.
-Among Conservatives, the figure was a sizeable 34 percent.
+In a snap poll by Opinium Monday of 2,032 people, 59 percent of respondents said the Tories should ditch him as leader.

+Among Conservative members, 42 percent want MPs to fire Johnson, according to another poll by YouGov.

 Johnson was booed Friday by sections of an ardently patriotic crowd gathered outside St Paul's Cathedral, ahead of a religious service for Queen Elizabeth II's Platinum Jubilee.